webthingee/ajsgold/README.md

 ## Installation
-After downloading Protobots, you need to make sure you have the appropriate Ruby gems.
+After downloading ajsgold, you need to make sure you have the appropriate Ruby gems.
 To do this, we use bundler.

 ```shell
 $ sudo gem install bundler